mttaggart/hs21-files/quizzes-challenges.md

 **User:** `dockerchallenge`

-Download and run the docker image `taggarttech/hs21-docker`.
-Run it in interactive mode, with a terminal.
-Run a shell, and grab the flag.
+A Docker image is available on this machine.
+Run a shell in it in interactive mode, and seek the flag in common locations.